 A video is basically a series of images -- 20 to 60 per second, plus an audio "track".
 Video data takes up a lot of bytes, but computers have now become powerful enough to handle video.
-Very roughly speaking, say compressed video of about DVD quality takes about 2 GB per hour (roughly 30 MB per minute, or 0.5 MB per second).
+Very roughly speaking, say compressed video of about DVD quality takes about 2 GB per hour (roughly 30 MB per minute).
 In reality, there is a very large range of video sizes -- HD video takes more space, smaller YouTube video takes less space.
 Video compression is complicated and the techniques are heavily patented.

 MPEG (Motion Picture Experts Group) standardizes some video formats in the industry, and the MPEG-LA (Licensing Authority) handles collecting patent royalties, which are significant.